 - The instructor may submit a written report of the problematic behavior to the Office of the Dean of Students for disciplinary review in accordance with policies and procedures described in the Honor and Student Conduct Codes.

 - If the instructor believes that the student’s behavior is so disruptive as to require immediate action, he/she may require the student to leave the classroom immediately.
-If the student refuses to leave immediately, the instructor may summon campus safety officers to escort the student from the room.After instructing the student to leave the classroom immediately, the faculty member will contact the provost to recommend a course of action, which may include:
+If the student refuses to leave immediately, the instructor may summon campus safety officers to escort the student from the room.After instructing the student to leave the classroom immediately, the faculty member will contact the provost and vice president of academic affairs to recommend a course of action, which may include:

 - dismissal from the course with a grade of “F” (The grade of “F” cannot be changed by student initiated withdrawal.);